jeremy-rifkin/cpptrace/README.md

 }
 ```

-This functionality is entirely opt-in, the macros are in `cpptrace/from_current.hpp`.
+This functionality is entirely opt-in, to access this use `#include <cpptrace/from_current.hpp>`.

 Any declarator `catch` accepts works with `CPPTRACE_CATCH`, including `...`.

 ![from_current](res/from_current.png)

-There are a few extraneous frames at the top of the stack corresponding to internals of exception handling in the
+There are a few extraneous frames at the top of the stack corresponding to standard library exception handling
-standard library.
+internals.
 These are a small price to pay for stack traces on all exceptions.

 API functions:
 - `cpptrace::raw_trace_from_current_exception`: Returns `const raw_trace&` from the current exception.